mluizaa00/KotlinBenchmarkJMH/benchmarks/PatternAndRegexCompile/README.md

 _Linear scale (lower is better)._

 It can be seen that although inarguably the time to compile the regex pattern here is still very slow, for this small pattern it is about `~120 times` faster than the big pattern.

+## Conclusion

+After looking at the results, it can be concluded that compiling `Pattern` is much slower than simply instantiating a new empty object, and the compile time (which happens at instantiation) is heavily affected by the pattern complexity.

+You might be interested in my [other benchmark](../CachePatternStrategies/README.md) where I tested if caching a `Pattern` was worth it, and what is the performance implications of some common caching approaches.

 ## Versions